ThorstenHans/generator-bower/README.md

 - Run: `grunt` in order to run tetsts and compile bower component to js

 Note: Use --coffee to generate coffe script.
+Note: Usse --dummy to create a dummy project with dummy values.

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)